-The Director of the Faculty Council Office can offer guidance on policy and procedure, the history and context of a particular issue, and how best to direct your concern within the BFC.
+The Director of the Faculty Council Offices can offer guidance on policy and procedure, the history and context of a particular issue, and how best to direct your concern within the BFC.

 Ask a question

 Have a question that you would like to see addressed at BFC meeting?
-Send it to Elizabeth Pear, Director of the Faculty Council Offices, at firstname.lastname@example.org or Faculty President Moira Marsh at email@example.com.
+Send it to Lana Spendl, Director of the Faculty Council Offices, at email@example.com or Faculty President Cate Reck at firstname.lastname@example.org.

 Questions received at least 24 hours in advance of the meeting are generally addressed during the Presiding Officer's remarks or during the Executive Committee report.
 If you cannot attend the meeting to hear the answer to your question, check out the audio recording and verbatim transcripts, available within two weeks after the meeting or contact the Faculty Council Office.